irvlust/Navigation/Report.md

 Load the `Project 1.ipynb` jupyter notebook and initialize the overall environment by running items 1 through 4 in the above table.
 Once this is done, you can train one of the agents (one of items 5 through 9) or just run a trained agent (item 10).

 In the case of all the test runs that were done, the notebook kernal was restarted and items 1 through 4 were rerun before training each agent.
-I had the impression that not doing that resulted in better results and therefore wanted to start the different training sessions from the same starting point.
+I had the impression that doing that resulted in better results and therefore wanted to start the different training sessions from the same starting point.
 However, this wasn't investigated thoroughly.
 I leave it up to the user to decide whether a notebook kernal restart is done when starting a new agent training session.

 ## Results